 Want to try them all?
 We’ve compiled them into a Digital Practice Set.

 This was the first “hard science” passage ever to appear on the LSAT.
-The passage discusses adaptive responses in organisms, and features an extended discussion of developmental responses in waterbugs (hence the passage name).
-The text included such fun terms as “dimorphic,” “macropterous,” and “micropterous,” which were quickly forgotten by most students once the passage ended.
+The passage discusses adaptive responses in organisms and features an extended discussion of developmental responses in waterbugs… hence the name.
+The text includes fun terms like “dimorphic,” “macropterous,” and “micropterous,” which were quickly forgotten by the end of the passage.

 This passage contained only six questions, but the discussion of classical social psychological theories (“relative deprivation” and “J-curve,” to name two) in Civil Rights movement literature caused fits for most students.

 This is one of several passages to include the views of Ronald Dworkin, a noted legal scholar.
-Regrettably, the topic under discussion—about legal cases that contain highly controversial issues that are not easily resolved—ventures into a nearly impenetrable discussion of legal principles.
+Regrettably, the topic discusses legal cases that contain highly controversial issues that are not easily resolved.

 This may be the most difficult passage on this list.
 The passage discusses personal names, and references John Stuart Mills, Claude Levi-Strauss, and the Hopis of the southwestern U.S. A passage about people’s names sounds fun, but this one wasn’t.